Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Store the credentials securely in a file in an Amazon S3 bucket with restricted access to the application team IAM role Ask the application team to read the credentials from the S3 object instead.
 - [x] Create an AWS Secrets Manager secret and specify the key/value pairs to be stored in this secret.
-- [ ] Modify the application to pull credentials from the AWS Secrets Manager secret instead of the environment variables.
+- [x] Modify the application to pull credentials from the AWS Secrets Manager secret instead of the environment variables.
 - [ ] Add the following statement to the container instance IAM role policy.
 - [x] Add the following statement to the execution role policy.
-- [x] Log in to the AWS Fargate instance, create a script to read the secret value from AWS Secret Manager, and inject the environment variables.
+- [ ] Log in to the AWS Fargate instance, create a script to read the secret value from AWS Secret Manager, and inject the environment variables.
 Ask the application team to redeploy the application.

-### A company is designing the securely architecture (or a global latency-sensitive.
+### A company is designing the securely architecture for a global latency-sensitive.
 Web application it plans to deploy to AWS.
 A Security Engineer needs to configure a highly available and secure two-tier architecture.
 The security design must include controls to prevent common attacks such as DDoS, cross-site scripting, and SQL injection.
 Which solution meets these requirements?

 - [x] Create an Application Load Balancer (ALB) that uses public subnets across multiple Availability Zones within a single Region.
 Point the ALB to an Auto Scaling group with Amazon EC2 instances in private subnets across multiple Availability Zones within the same Region.
 Create an Amazon CloudFront distribution that uses the ALB as its origin.
 Create appropriate AWS WAF ACLs and enable them on the CloudFront distribution.
 - [ ] Create an Application Load Balancer (ALB) that uses private subnets across multiple Availability Zones within a single Region.
 Point the ALB to an Auto Scaling group with Amazon EC2 instances in private subnets across multiple Availability Zones within the same Region.
 Create an Amazon CloudFront distribution that uses the ALB as its origin.
 Create appropriate AWS WAF ACLs and enable them on the CloudFront distribution.